hollasch/LSON/LSON.md

 ### Default Table Values
+Tables may optionally define default element types or element values (or both) for each feature.
+Defaults follow an equals sign (`=`) after the feature name, like so:

+    [#  id=0 role=scout speed=10 ...

-Tables may define default values for each column.
-When using bracketed tables, default values will be used to set missing values when fewer values are specified than there are columns.
+When using bracketed tables, default values can be used to set missing values when fewer values are specified than there are columns.
 For example:

     [#
         id status=idle ttl=120 :
         [ a173  running  300 ]    // id = a173, status=running,        ttl=300
-        [ b2fc  init         ]    // id = b2fc, status=init,    ttl=120
+        [ b2fc  init         ]    // id = b2fc, status=init,           ttl=120 (default)
-        [ 781d               ]    // id = 781d, status=idle,    ttl=120
+        [ 781d               ]    // id = 781d, status=idle (default), ttl=120 (default)
+        [                    ]    // Error: feature 'id' has no default value
     #]

-In addition, the special character `~` can be used to specify a default value in a table row, allowing for sparse table specifications:
+In addition, the special character `~` can be used to reference a default value in a table row, allowing for sparse table specifications:

     [#